OWASP/CheatSheetSeries/cheatsheets/Mobile_Application_Security_Cheat_Sheet.md

 executing sensitive shortcuts.
 Implement checks with `UIApplication.shared.isProtectedDataAvailable` to restrict execution of sensitive actions when the device is locked.

-- iOS/iPadOS Shortcuts allow for automation of app functions, which may enable sensitive actions even when the device is locked.

-- There are several scenarios in which a user can execute a Shortcut while the device is locked:

-1. If a Shortcut is added as a widget to Today View, it can be accessed and executed while the device is locked.
-2. If a Shortcut is assigned to the Action Button (on iPhone 15 Pro and iPhone 16 Pro models), it can be executed by pressing the Action Button while the device is locked.
-3. If a Shortcut is assigned to the Control Center (on iOS/iPadOS 18+), it can be executed by pulling up the Control Center and pressing the Shortcut button while the device is locked.
-4. A Shortcut can be invoked via Siri while the device is locked.
-5. If a Shortcut is added to the user's Home Screen (on iOS/iPadOS 18+), it can be directly executed by tapping the Shortcut button on the user's lock screen while the device is locked.
-6. If a Shortcut is set to run at a specific interval or a specific time, it can execute even if the device is locked.

-- Sensitive app functionalities triggered via Shortcuts should always require device unlock before execution.

-- **How**: Store secure tokens in Keychain that the app validates before executing sensitive shortcuts.
-Implement checks with `UIApplication.shared.isProtectedDataAvailable` to restrict execution of sensitive actions when the device is locked.

 #### Siri Permissions